SaltOverflow/SaltOverflow.github.io/_posts/2024-12-23-unordered-sql-a-first-look.markdown

 ## Recursive descent parsers

+There are (too) many ways to write a parser, each with their advantages and drawbacks.
+The way I decide is I ask the question: how difficult is it to fix if I introduce a bug?
 I argue that a recursive descent parser is the best choice if you are to write a parser by hand.
 Clang uses recursive descent for its parser, highlighting [performance, diagnostics and error recovery, and simplicity][Clang recursive descent benefits].

 Recursive descent parsers parse code very similarily to humans (my opinion).
 With a recursive descent parser, I know I'm parsing a `FROM` clause because the name of the function is `parse_from()`.
 I also know that any behaviour I put in this function will only happen if I'm parsing a `FROM` clause.
 This makes it easier to debug and add functionality.